Shuhua-Group/SVanalysis_STARProtocols/README.md

 ## How to install docker image from docker file

+1. go to the directory including dockerfile
-1. build image: docker build -t svanalysis_starprotocols:1.0.0 ./ --no-cache
+2. build image: docker build -t svanalysis_starprotocols:1.0.0 ./ --no-cache
-2. make a new container from above image: docker run -it --name test -p 6770:22 svanalysis_starprotocols:1.0.0 /bin/bash
+3. make a new container from above image: docker run -it --name test -p 6770:22 svanalysis_starprotocols:1.0.0 /bin/bash
-3. login through ssh: ssh root@0.0.0.0 -p 6770
+4. login through ssh: ssh root@0.0.0.0 -p 6770
-4. you can do anything like in Linux server
+5. you can do anything like in Linux server

 Owing to failed to install pacakge 'pysam', we do not install HTSeq and lumpy-sv in our docker image.
 After you make a container, you can install it in your container using the following commands: